NLM-OCCS/nlmfedcred/docs/index.md

-Since the temporary credentials are written into the standard AWS credentials file, `~/.aws/credentials`, working with an IDE is usually as simple as specifying which Profile should be used.
+Since the temporary credentials are written into the standard AWS credentials file, `~/.aws/credentials`, working with an IDE is usually as simple as specifying which AWS profile should be used.